uagaug/uagaug.github.io/_pages/drone-shots.md

   {% include archive-single.html %}
 {% endfor %}

-## I love to travel with my DJI Mavic Pro, here are some aerial images I have taken.
+## I love to travel with my DJI Mavic Pro, here are some aerial photos I have taken.
 <html>
 <head>
 <style>